RuedigerMoeller/kontraktor/README.md

 ### Kontraktor Http

-Ads WebSockets, Http LongPoll for actor-remoting, JavaScript interop, requires Java 8.
+Adds WebSockets, Http LongPoll for actor-remoting, JavaScript interop, requires Java 8.
 Uses Undertow as underlying webserver

 * npm modules to **(a)** implement a kontraktor actor (=service) using nodejs and **(b)** to connect a kontraktor service from nodejs
 * server push via adaptive longpolling (polling automatically turns off if no open callback / future is present)